opf/openproject/docs/release-notes/14-1-0/README.md

 ### PDF export of Gantt view, e.g. for printing (Enterprise add-on)

 It is now possible to export a Gantt view as PDF in the OpenProject Enterprise edition.
-This allows users to print Gantt charts.
+This allows users to easily print Gantt charts in a nice design.
 Choose between different paper formats, set the colomn width, and specify whether the PDF file should display your work packages on a daily, monthly or quarterly basis.

+Please note that we plan to further improve the PDF export of Gantt view in future releases.

 ![Export your Gantt view as PDF](openproject-14-1-gantt-pdf-export-figma.png)